ChristianValery/ChristianValery/README.md

 # Christian Nguembou Tagne

 ## About Me
 Hello!
-My name is Christian Nguembou Tagne.
 I have a background as a mathematics teacher and I am currently working as a Data Engineer and Data Scientist trainee at BeCode Liège.
 I am passionate about data science, machine learning, and big data technologies.

 ## Technologies & Tools
 - **Programming Languages**: Python ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white)